kshitij1235/budget/README.md

 # budget
-I have creat a program which can help any one for budgeting ,question ask are limited
+I have created  a program which can help any one for budgeting ,question ask are limited